Date: February 8th, 2018

 Q: Why is Sonatype making this information available?

 A: This is part of a responsible disclosure process.
-Given Nexus Repository Manager is an open source project with over 150,000 active server installations, notifying the user base will invariably lead to broad dissemination.
+Given Nexus Repository is an open source project with over 150,000 active server installations, notifying the user base will invariably lead to broad dissemination.
 We are taking a concerted and proactive approach in our outreach activities and an effort to achieve the most rapid remediation possible.